-It is our understanding that the proposed new building will not have a basement level, and the new building's foundations will not likely extend any deeper than about four (4) feet, to ensure the foundation for the new one-to-two-story building will bear below the frost line.
-The bottom of the existing school footings was encountered at about four (4) below surrounding grade.
-We recommended above in Section 3.3, that the new footings should be constructed at the same depth as the existing footings to prevent imposing lateral loads on the existing foundation and the need for underpinning.
+It is our understanding that the proposed new building will not have a basement level, and the new building's foundations will not likely extend any deeper than about four (4) feet, to ensure the foundation for the new one-story building will bear below the frost line, or possibly slightly deeper to match the bottom of foundation level for the existing school building at 5.7 feet depth.
+We recommended above in Section 3.3, that the new footings should be constructed at the same depth as the existing footings, or stepping away to prevent imposing lateral loads on the existing foundation and the need for underpinning, on a 1.5H:1V slope or flatter.